expo/expo/docs/pages/versions/unversioned/sdk/light-sensor.md

 > You should always check the sensor availability before attempting to use it.

-Returns a promise which resolves into a boolean denoting the availability of the device LightSensor.
+Returns a promise which resolves into a boolean denoting the availability of the device light sensor.

 | OS      | Availability                |
 | ------- | --------------------------- |